1. Washington had only a grade-school education.

 10. He had a complicated relationship with slavery.

 Washington’s contradictory attitudes toward slavery are one of the great mysteries of his life and legacy.
 Like nearly all wealthy Virginia landowners, he owned enslaved people who worked his land.
-He received the first enslaved workers of his own when his father died in 1743.
-Washington, just 11 years old at the time, was willed ten enslaved people.
-By the time he married Martha Custis in 1759 (who came to the marriage with her own enslaved workers), he had purchased at least eight more.
+He received the first enslaved people of his own when his father died in 1743.
+Washington, just 11 years old at the time, was willed 10 enslaved people.
+By the time he married Martha Custis in 1759 (who came to the marriage with her own enslaved people), he had purchased at least eight more.

 11. Washington was a tough man to kill.

 A tall and robust man, Washington survived multiple life-threatening situations.
 At various points, Washington had diptheria, tuberculosis, smallpox, malaria, dysentery, Quinsy, carbuncle and pneumonia.
 He survived near drowning in an ice-clogged river.
 He survived the burning and massacre of Fort Necessity.
 He survived two horses being shot out from under him and four bullets passing close enough to pierce his clothing—all in one battle.

 Ironically, it was a cold that did him in.
 Technically, it was epiglottitis, an infection of the back of the throat that would be curable with antibiotics today.
 While he lay dying, his doctors effectively tortured him—burning him to remove the sickness and draining him of a full 40 percent of his blood.
 Washington was fearful of being buried alive, as he was convinced others in history had been.
 He directed that his body not be buried for three days after his death, just in case.